NSTCG/WLE_Cardboard_Components/README.md

 top_bound   : top boundary limit in meters \
 restrictY   : Tick to restrict Y axis of  player in player's height ( boolian :true / false ) \
 height      : player's height in meters

+# joystick.js

+Simple joystick controller for mobile, makes locomotion possible with touch events detects the events on left half of the screen

+note: current implementation lacks visualisation

+# touchlook.js

+A Component to look around the scene with touch events detects events on right half of the screen